SAP-archive/cloud-platform-connectivity-principal-propagation/README.md

 ## Description
-This Repository contains a step-by-step-guide for [CPL360](https://sessioncatalog.sapevents.com/go/agendabuilder.sessions/?l=157&sid=49863_470530&locale=en_US) and should not be relevant to anyone not attending that session.
+This repository contains a step-by-step-guide for [CPL360](https://sessioncatalog.sapevents.com/go/agendabuilder.sessions/?l=157&sid=49863_470530&locale=en_US) and should not be relevant to anyone not attending that session.

 ## Requirements
 You'll need access to TechEd 2017 Image A. Access will be provided by the sessions speaker.